mustafahakkoz/Classification_Clustering_Freq_Pattern_Mining/README.md

 2019-2020 Fall CSE4063 - Data Mining

-3 projects covering **Classification**, **Clıustering Analysis** and **Frequent Pattern Mining** in the scope of Data Mining lectures in Marmara University.
+3 projects covering **Classification**, **Clustering Analysis** and **Frequent Pattern Mining** in the scope of Data Mining lectures in Marmara University.
 Notebooks are written on Kaggle platform so online versions of them are suggested for better visuals.

 ---